files-community/Files/README.md

 - Clone the source and open the Files.sln in VS.
 - VS installs all missing dependencies for you.
 - Launch the package project.

+## FAQ
+Have any questions?
+Check out FAQ.